 The following common issues that are related to the buffer pool may occur:

-- Your RDS instance provides a large memory capacity.
+Your RDS instance provides a large memory capacity.
 However, the innodb_buffer_pool_instances parameter of your RDS instance is set to a small value.
-In this case, if the QPS is high, the competition for locks in the buffer pool is fierce.
+In this case, if the QPS is high, fierce competition for locks in the buffer pool occurs.
 We recommend that you set the innodb_buffer_pool_instances parameter to 8, 16, or a larger value.

 Temporary table issues

 If an excessively large number of tables are created on your RDS instance or the QPS is high, the table cache may consume a specific amount of memory.
-We recommend that you do not create a large number of tables.
-Otherwise, we recommend that you do not set the table_open_cache parameter to a large value.
+We recommend that you do not create a large number of tables or set the table_open_cache parameter to a large value.

 The default memory consumption for adaptive hash indexes is set to 1/64 of the buffer pool size.
 If you query or write large fields of the binary large object (BLOB) data type, memory is dynamically allocated to these large fields.
 This also increases the memory usage of your RDS instance.

 The memory usage of your RDS instance may increase due to a number of other issues.
-If the memory usage abnormally increases or the memory is exhausted, you can troubleshoot issues by following the instructions provided in How MySQL Uses Memory.
+If the memory usage abnormally increases or the memory is exhausted, you can troubleshoot issues by following the instructions provided in MySQL documentation.